Save the Elephant Day 2021

 - Walking speed is around 1.5 km/h, and they can run up to 38 km/h

-- An elephant skin is around 2.5cm thick
+- An elephant’s skin is around 2.5cm thick

 - Captive reproduction programs do not increase the elephant population

-- Around 75% of adult elephants that are used in elephant tourism were also poached from the wild
+- Around 75% of adult elephants used in elephant tourism were also poached from the wild.

-- Most of illegal ivory is sourced from African elephants
+- Most of the illegal ivory is sourced from African elephants.

-- Around 35,00 African elephants are poached for their tusks annually, mainly for traditional Chinese medicine
+- Around 35,00 African elephants are poached for their tusks annually.
+These are mainly for traditional Chinese medicine.

-- Asian male elephants are poached for their tusks for jewellery carving, and their skin.
+- Asian male elephants are poached for their tusks, jewellery carving, and skin.

 Why are elephants at risk of extinction?